RootInj3c/HeadersAnlyzer/README.md

 Vulnerabilites Support
 ----
-Currently the application anlyze the following vulnerabilites:
+Currently, the application anlyze the following vulnerabilites:
  * No Secure Attribute
  * No HttpOnly Attribute
  * Banner Server Exposure